Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 All seminars will be taught by Professor Dirk de Ridder in rooms at Dunedin Hospital.

-Original journal articles and reviews.
+Readings consist of original journal articles and reviews.

 - Graduate Attributes Emphasised